Leading in Safety Performance

 The nation’s most prestigious national award for mine safety

-In the past 10 years, Arch operations have won seven Sentinels of Safety Awards, the nation’s most prestigious national award for mine safety.
-In the most recent awards season, Arch subsidiaries won the top safety awards in each of the four states in which the company operates.
+In the past 11 years, Arch subsidiary operations have won 10 Sentinels of Safety awards, the nation’s most prestigious national award for mine safety, including the awards for the large underground and small preparation plant categories during 2020.

-During 2019, the Leer underground mine — the largest in Arch’s subsidiary portfolio — operated the entire year without a reportable incident.
-That’s an almost unprecedented achievement for an underground mine of Leer’s size and complexity.
-In total, the Leer mine operated more than 2 million consecutive employee-hours without a lost-time incident.
+Recently, the Leer mine — the largest underground mine in Arch’s subsidiary portfolio — operated more than 2 million consecutive employee-hours, or nearly two full years, without a lost-time incident.

 During 2020, the Leer mine captured the Milestone Safety Award — West Virginia’s top honor for underground mines — and both the Leer South and Leer South prep plant received West Virginia Mountaineer Guardian Awards for safety excellence.
 The Leer mine has won the Milestone Safety Award five times in the past seven years.

 On the surface side, the Black Thunder mine in Wyoming recently completed a full year of operation, and more than 2 million employee-hours worked, without a single lost-time incident.

 As part of Arch’s health and wellness programs, we offer our employees a formal disease management program and tailored advice and coaching for a variety of health issues.
 In addition, company health fairs provide free health screenings for prevention and early detection.